alphagov/govuk-design-system/src/patterns/payment-card-details/index.md

 Present all fields on a single page, in the order in which they appear on a credit or debit card.
 This makes it easy for users to transcribe the information from their payment card.

-<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure you leave adequate spacing between the month and year inputs.
-Ideally, leave at least 24px of space between the inputs, when stacked either horizontally (inline) or vertically.
-This will make the inputs easier to select with a mouse, touch or other input method.
-This is related to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).
+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure to add adequate spacing between the month and year fields.
+Ideally, leave at least 24px of space between the fields, either horizontally (inline) or vertically.
+This is to make sure users can easily interact with the fields.
+This relates to WCAG 2.2 success criterion [2.5.8 Target Size (minimum)](https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html).

 Show logos for the cards you accept as icons so users can see whether their card is supported.